 Camping Lido di Salerno

-Sitting just south of the Amalfi coast, is the busy port town of Salerno.
-This is the only area of the Amalfi coast that is easily accessible by train, and is therefore the best place to aim for.
+Sitting just south of the Amalfi coast is the busy port town of Salerno.
+This is the only area of the Amalfi coast that is easily accessible by train and is, therefore, the best place to aim for.
 Just a short bike ride from this town you will find the Camping Lido di Salerno, our top recommendation for your trip!

 This campsite is easily accessible by bus from the city centre, has an onsite supermarket, bar and restaurant and even a beach hut to watch the sunset.
-You will also find superb onsite facilities, such as hot showers, clean toilets and wifi that covers majority of the area!
+You will also find superb onsite facilities, such as hot showers, clean toilets and wifi that covers the majority of the area!

 Saving the best till last, your tent will be less than a minute walk from the sea!
 The campsite has a private entrance onto the beach, with stunning views of the mountains of Amalfi to enjoy while the sun sets over the sea.
 Absolute perfection!